U.S. Department of Transportation

 202-366-4000

-The Global Benchmarking Program (GBP) serves as a tool for accessing, evaluating, and implementing proven global innovations that have the potential to significantly improve highway transportation in the U.S. Instead of re-creating advances already developed by other countries, the program focuses on acquiring and adopting technologies and best practices already available and used abroad.
-This is accomplished through studies that connect FHWA and State DOT representatives with transportation advances and experts around the world.
-The main focus of the program is on advancing innovation through the implementation of key findings and recommendations in the U.S. context.
-Ultimately, the goal of the GBP is to improve safety, avoid duplicative research, reduce overall costs, accelerate improvements to our transportation system, and ensure our Nation's transportation system is world class.
+The Federal Highway Administration (FHWA), through its Office of International Programs (HPIP), funds and administers the Global Benchmarking Program (GBP).
+The purpose of the GBP is to identify, evaluate, document, and implement proven foreign innovations that have the potential to significantly improve highway system performance, mobility, and safety in the US.
+This is accomplished through focused study missions that connect FHWA and US subject matter experts with transportation advances and worldwide counterparts.
+The focus of the program is on the implementation of key study findings and recommendations in the U.S. context.
+Ultimately, the goal of the GBP is to improve safety, avoid duplicative research, reduce overall costs, accelerate improvements to our transportation system, and ensure our Nation’s transportation system is world-class.

 Global Benchmarking Reports: